*This post contains affiliate links.*

 First Years Stacking Cups / Wet Bags / Beach Wagon

 Diaper Bag Basics: I try to only bring what we really need.
-A wet pouch with diapers and wipes (and another empty wet bag for bathing suit, etc.), burp cloths (an extra goes in the cooler to wipe her down if it’s hot) and a bunch of toys that are easy to wash the sand off of like these stacking cups or this rattle.
+A wet pouch with diapers and wipes (and another empty wet bag for bathing suit, etc.), burp cloths (an extra goes in the cooler to wipe the baby down if it’s hot) and a bunch of toys that are easy to wash the sand off of like these stacking cups or this rattle.
 One of our tricks is to put a few of her cold teething toys in a ziplock and then in the cooler so they stay nice and chilled.
 Now that she’s eating solids and sitting up, I also throw in a pouch and this screw-on spoon that makes feeding on-the-go easy.
 And then we’ll either bring a bottle in the cooler or I’ll pack my favorite nursing cover (love how loose it is so it’s not too hot and claustrophobic).